The 23 Worst Things to Purchase at Costco (According to Shoppers)

 If you live in a smaller home or apartment, storing a year’s supply of paper goods isn’t always feasible.

-MILDEW IS AN ISSUE
+PRO TIP: MILDEW CAN BE AN ISSUE

 From Tina in the comments, “Can vouch for the toilet paper.
 When purchased in bulk, can get mildew in a long wet spell.
 If you are purchasing emergency supplies, store it in an airtight container.
 You DO NOT want to know what a mold or fungus infection feels like on your most sensitive parts.”